Dard1ka/TrafficLightAi/README.md

 # TrafficLightAi
 This project uses YOLO (Ultralytics) for vehicle detection from YouTube streams/local streams, as well as Fuzzy Logic (scikit-fuzzy) for traffic density analysis.

-There are two ways to run this project:
+There are three ways to run this project:

 📓 Mode 1 — Jupyter Notebook / Google Colab (Without Local Server)